iam-madhuk/pattern/README.md

 The application processes each letter and generates ASCII art.

-The output is returned in a formatted <pre> tag for proper display.
+The output is returned in a formatted <pre> tag.

 Project Structure

 1. PatternApplication (Main Class)

-The entry point of the Spring Boot application.
+This is the entry point of the Spring Boot application.

 2. PatternController (REST Controller)